OpenMS/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/types-of-topp-tools.md

 - **File conversion**

   TOPP file conversion tools can be used to convert files into a supported format.
-Supported formats include:
-  - mzML
-  - featureXML
-  - consensusXML
-  - idXML

 - **File handling**